ArduPilot/ardupilot_wiki/common/source/docs/common-polygon_fence.rst

 .. note:: You can define many inclusion and exclusion fences.
 However,multiple inclusions fences, including the :ref:`cylindrical fences <common-ac2_simple_geofence>` must overlap, since the vehicle can operate only within the complete overlap area of all of the inclusion fences.
 Exclusion fences may be placed within or outside of inclusion fences.

 .. note:: In order to upload or download these fences from Mission Planner the connected link must be using MAVLink2 protocol.
-Normally, since the USB conenction is used, this protocol is default.
+Normally, since the USB connection is used, this protocol is default.
 However, radio linked connections may use MAVLink1 by default and would need to be changed to MAVLink2 in order to upload and download across them.

 .. tip:: You can have both the :ref:`cylindrical fences <common-ac2_simple_geofence>` and inclusion/exclusion fences and choose to use just the HOME centered "tin-can" for a flight by selecting only the "Circle" or "Altitude and Circle" for :ref:`FENCE_TYPE<FENCE_TYPE>`.
 You can chose to enable the :ref:`cylindrical fences <common-ac2_simple_geofence>`, these inclusion/exclusion fences, and/or altitude limit, in any combination, with this parameter.